 You want to target publications that offer you good access to your target audience and solid reach in general.
 For instance, a local glossy magazine that only goes out to 1,000 people is unlikely to be worth considering, whereas a newspaper reaching 10,000 prospects probably would be.

 Also, get clear on how exactly the publication is distributed.
 Do people have to buy it, does it go through front doors?
 You are a consumer yourself: do you pick up and read local publications yourself or do they go straight in the bin?
 Who is their audience and how do they market themselves?
 What editorial do they run?
 Who are their other advertisers?

 #3: Set Up Your Ad So It’s Easy To Measure Impact

-Once you’ve created clear customer personas and chosen suitable mediums to advertise in, it’s time to start thinking about optimising the ad itself.
+Once you’ve created clear customer personas and chosen suitable mediums to advertise in, it’s time to start thinking about optimising the ad.

-Firstly, you want to ensure it’s easy to determine how many leads/conversions you get from a particular campaign.
-In the past, retail businesses would have done this by issuing specific coupons in different papers, then tallying up the numbers once the campaign was done.
+Firstly, you want to ensure it’s easy to determine how many conversions you get from a particular campaign.
+In the past, retail businesses would have done this by issuing specific coupons in different papers, then tallying up the numbers.

 As a school marketer, you can’t count coupons – but you can customise your print ad so it’s simple to quantify its impact.

 Here are some easy ways you can do this:

 - Set up custom landing pages for each ad you create, then track visitors to each page in Google Analytics